MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-management-landing-zone.md

 Your data management landing zone is a separate subscription that has the same standard Azure landing zone services.
 It allows data governance of your data through crawlers, which connect to your data lakes and polyglot storage in your data landing zones.
 Virtual network peering connects your data management landing zone to your data landing zones and connectivity subscription.

-This architecture is a starting point and modify it to fit your specific business and technical requirements when planning your data management landing zone implementation.
+This architecture is a starting point and you can modify it to fit your specific business and technical requirements when planning your data management landing zone implementation.

 > [!NOTE]
 > Polyglot persistence is a storage term that describes your choice between different data storage/data stores technologies to support your various data types and their storage needs.
 Essentially, polyglot persistence is the concept that an application can use more than one core database or storage technology.